Installation

 Tip

-See the CI.yml script for installation of OPM Flow (binary packages) and the pyopmspe11 package in Linux.
+See the CI.yml script for installation of OPM Flow (binary packages) and the pyopmspe11 package in Ubuntu.

 Source build in Linux/Windows

-If you are a Linux user (including the Windows subsystem for Linux), then you could try to build Flow (after installing the prerequisites) from the master branches with mpi support by running in the terminal the following lines (which in turn should build flow in the folder ./build/opm-simulators/bin/flow.):
+If you are a Linux user (including the Windows subsystem for Linux, see this link for a nice tutorial for setting Python environments in WSL), then you could try to build flow (after installing the prerequisites) from the master branches with mpi support by running in the terminal the following lines (which in turn should build flow in the folder ./build/opm-simulators/bin/flow):

 CURRENT_DIRECTORY="$PWD"